-Beginning April 20, 2015, Mayor Lovely A. Warren and Rochester Police Chief Michael Ciminelli are moving forward with the Rochester Police Department Reorganization Plan, which returns officers to a neighborhood beat structure so they can engage in true community policing activities.
+On April 20, 2015, Mayor Lovely A. Warren and Rochester Police Chief Michael Ciminelli officially implemented the Rochester Police Department Reorganization Plan, returning officers to a neighborhood beat structure so they can engage in true community policing activities.

-The plan replaces the two-division patrol model, which had been in effect since 2004, with a five-section model that gives individual officers smaller areas of responsibility, thus enabling them to spend more time engaging citizens.
+The plan replaced the two-division patrol model, which had been in effect since 2004, with a five-section model that gives individual officers smaller areas of responsibility--enabling them to spend more time engaging citizens.
 The primary benefit of the reorganization is a closer and more harmonious relationship between the community and RPD; as well as achieving an overall more effective policing model.
-The effort is responsive to both the expressed desires of the community for neighborhood policing, as well as an internal push from the rank and file officers to return to single car beats.
+The effort was in response to both the expressed desires of the community for neighborhood policing, as well as an internal push from the rank and file officers to return to single car beats.

 About the Rochester Police Department

 Our exceptional staff consists of more than 850 diverse sworn and non-sworn employees serving approximately 230,000 City residents.
 Our members patrol approximately 37 square miles located within Monroe County.

 The RPD is accredited through the New York State Law Enforcement Accreditation Program, and was last reaccredited in 2010.

 The RPD is divided into two bureaus, Operations and Administration.